 Reality:

 The best MERV ratings are the ones your furnace is designed to handle.
-For most homeowners, these usually fall in the mid-range MERV ratings (typically MERV 7-8).
-These MERV ratings are most practical for balancing airflow and filtration in residential homes.
+For most homes, mid-range MERV furnace filter ratings (typically MERV 7–8) provide the most practical balance of airflow and filtration.

 Reality: